nandika0602/Todolist-Redux/README.md

 ## Overview

-This project is a ToDoList application built using Redux Toolkit and Redux Thunk to manage state and handle asynchronous actions.
+This project is a ToDoList application built using *Redux Toolkit
+*Redux Thunk to manage state and handle asynchronous actions.
 Users can add, update, and delete tasks with enhanced functionality.

 ## Features
 Add a Task: Users can add tasks to the ToDoList.